IBM/trusted-service-identity/docs/spire-helm.md

 export SPIRE_PORT=30064
 ```

-**But for this tutorial**,
+**But for this tutorial** (e.g. minikube or kind),
-where both SPIRE server and SPIRE agents are deployed in the same cluster,
+where both SPIRE server and agents are deployed in the same cluster,
 we can either use the Ingress value defined above,
 or we can use `ExternalName Service` to point at the `spire-service`
 created in a different namespace (e.g. tornjak):

 ```console
 kubectl -n $AGENT_NS create -f- <<EOF